-Her eyes skated over the leather, noting the pages - possibly vellum, studying the ink.
-She'd need to consult with the professor on Monday; it had to be a mistake.
+Her eyes skated over the leather, noting the pages and studying the ink.
+She'd need to consult with the professor on Monday.
+It had to be a mistake.
 The idea was patently ridiculous.
 So it was likely just a oversight… a very old oversight?
-And yet… she couldn't help but wonder if she held one of the, if not the, oldest editions of The Poetic Edda in existence.
+And yet she couldn't help but wonder if she held one of the, if not the, oldest editions of The Poetic Edda in existence.

 She had no idea what possessed her to do it, especially if it was true.
-She'd certainly question why she did it later.
+She'd certainly question why she'd done it later.
 Sarah peeled the cotton gloves from her fingers and dropped them on the table beside her.
 She knew how fragile old manuscripts were, how damaging oils from skin could be, and she knew, inexorably, that she was holding a Skaldic cultural treasure.
 Her fingers trembled.
 She could feel the blood pounding in her ears, but she had to touch it without a barrier.
 Just like Sleeping Beauty touched the spindle, she thought deliriously.
 Tolkien himself could not have resisted.
-There was no choice but this.
+There was no choice but this one.

 Take your hand away, Sarah!

-She immediately noticed that the room was darker - the red glow of the security lights having gone out.
+She immediately noticed that the room was darker - the red glow of the security lights had gone out.

-Sarah startled – her fingers still splayed on the page; her eyes darting to the door and through its glass, the elevator.
+Sarah startled, her fingers still splayed on the page and her eyes darting to the door, and through its glass, the elevator.

 Just a fellow student likely.
 She'd forgotten to wear a watch today, but the library saw students come and go at all hours.